FIRST TIME BUYERS’ GUIDE TO HOME INSURANCE

 Making sense of home insurance

-We’ve prepared a quick, easy to read guide for the home insurance part of your exciting journey.
+We’ve prepared a quick, easy-to-read guide for the home insurance part of your exciting journey.
 We hope this helps make things a little easier.

 Different types of cover

-Most first time buyers have to take out a mortgage to buy the property.
+Most first-time buyers have to take out a mortgage to buy the property.
 Mortgage lenders require you to buy buildings insurance, to protect their investment.

 As it sounds, this cover will protect you if you accidentally damage the building or your contents.
-The most common accidental damage claims involve dogs and children, so if your household includes either of these, you may want to consider opting for a policy that includes accidental damage.

 More about accidental damage cover